Bruceton Mills, West Virginia

 Bruceton Mills is a town in northern Preston County, West Virginia, United States, along Big Sandy Creek.
-The population was 64 at the 2020 census.
-It is part of the Morgantown metropolitan area.
+The population was 64 at the 2020 census, making it the second-least populous town in West Virginia, after Thurmond.

 History

 An early settler, John M. Hoffman, named this community for his stepfather, George Bruce, who claimed direct descendance from Robert the Bruce, King of Scotland.
 The post office existed in 1870.
 Bruceton Mills is the only place in the United States with this name.

 Geography

 Bruceton Mills is located at 39°39′33″N 79°38′26″W (39.659111, -79.640693).